-My DPhil research, supported by the Wolfson Foundation, examines a small corpus of speculative novels to explore the ways in which the concept of “the human” has, since the late-20th century, become an increasingly fragile and contingent category in the wake of developments in biotechnology and biomedicine.
-My thesis examines the roles played by speculative evolution, mutation, genetic manipulation, and species extinction in the work of Marie Darrieussecq, Michel Houellebecq, Jean-Christophe Rufin, and Antoine Volodine.
+My DPhil research, supported by the Wolfson Foundation, examines a small corpus of contemporary speculative novels in French through the dual lens of extinction and survival.
+I am particularly interested in the ways in which the concept of “the human” has, since the late-20th century, become an increasingly fragile and contingent category, especially in the wake of developments in biotechnology and biomedicine which, in many recent novels, herald the “end of the human” in both literal and symbolic senses.
+My thesis comprises four chapters dedicated to novels by Marie Darrieussecq, Michel Houellebecq, Jean-Christophe Rufin, and Antoine Volodine.

 More broadly, my research focuses on the concept of “life itself” and its plasticity and mutability across intertwining discourses in science and literature.
 My research draws widely on philosophical and theoretical work in nonhuman and posthuman theory and the new materialisms to argue for a renewed attention to novel forms of “the human” emerging in contemporary fiction.
-I argue for the importance of speculative modes of literature in the twenty-first century, especially for imagining possible trans-/post-/nonhuman futures and the anxieties these imagined futures elicit in current cultural discourses.
+I argue for the importance of speculative modes of literature in the twenty-first century, especially for imagining possible trans-/post-/nonhuman futures and the anxieties these imagined futures elicit in 21st-century cultural discourses.

 I received my BA and MSt degrees in French from St. Hugh’s and Merton respectively.
 I have worked in modernist poetry and travel writing, especially the work of Paul Morand and Blaise Cendrars.
-My Masters dissertation (supervised by Michael Sheringham, All Souls) examines the links between literature, travel, and music in the oeuvre of Swiss traveller Nicolas Bouvier.
-My wider research interests include modern American fiction, weird fiction, and popular culture.
+My Masters dissertation (supervised by Michael Sheringham, All Souls) examines the links between literature, travel, and music in the oeuvre of Swiss traveler Nicolas Bouvier.
+My wider research interests include contemporary North American fiction, weird fiction (especially the work of Jeff VanderMeer), and all aspects of contemporary culture.